PredixDev/px-simple-chart-common-behavior/README.md

 ## Overview

-Px-simple-chart-common-behavior is a Polymer behavior that provides the basic operations for px-simple-bar-chart, px-simple-line-chart, and px-simple-horizontal-bar-chart.
+`Px-simple-chart-common-behavior` is a Polymer behavior that provides the basic operations for `px-simple-bar-chart`, `px-simple-line-chart`, and `px-simple-horizontal-bar-chart`.
 For example several functions are made available in order to define the width and height of the SVG chart drawn using the D3.js graphics library.
 The adds two attributes to an element: `width` and `height` attributes which may be defined as: Number, Number as String, or "auto".
 Numbers will be coerced into String and auto will set the element up to be responsive.

-Dependencies:
+## Dependencies
+The `px-simple-chart-common-behavior` module depends on two other libraries:

 - D3.js
 - window.px library

-## How to use
+## How to use it

 This behavior is not stand-alone.
 It must be used as a Polymer Behavior attached to another component.
 In order to understand Polymer Behaviors you can read